GDATASoftwareAG/motornet/Readme.md

 an existing environment that does not use compression yet.
 It just needs to be enabled first for the consumers and afterwards for the publishers.

+## Thread Starvation Handling

+Since .NET 6, `Environment.ProcessorCount` can be overwritten using env `DOTNET_PROCESSOR_COUNT`, see [issue](https://github.com/dotnet/runtime/issues/48094) and [blog](https://devblogs.microsoft.com/dotnet/announcing-net-6/#optimizing-scaling).
+This can be particularly helpful within container runtimes with cpu resources being limited by cgroups.

 ## License

 Motor.NET is provided under the [MIT](./LICENSE) license.